Turn Practice into Progress with Practice Pouches

 Practice Pouches of the Past

-During lab time, which I now call Off Bench time (tap here to learn more) at the first lesson of the fall session students chose a bag and decorated it with fabric pens.
-The bags were cosmetic bags found at the Dollar Store.
+During Off Bench Time (learn more here) at the first lesson of the fall session students chose a small pencil bag and decorated it with fabric pens.
 Students passed through an assembly line of tools choosing one of each of the following:

-- Stickers A small row of stickers are provided for students to place on a page they are
+Stickers A small row of stickers are provided for students to place on a page they are particularly proud of.

 Heather's Practice Pouches of 2016